ximencx/ksoap2retrofit/README.md

      */
      Requestksoap requestksoap = KSoap2RetrofitHelper.getInstance().convertRequest(method, nameSpacre, key-value);

-#### secend，you need conver ksoap response to normal data.
+### Secend，you need conver ksoap response to normal data.
-## when you don't use retrofit,the method can conver ksoap response to the String data response.
+#### when you don't use retrofit,the method can conver ksoap response to the String data response.
 	 /**
      * 转换ksoap响应体
      *